ideag/gust/readme.md

 ### Why I cannot add/remove categories

-Category manager is comming in v0.4
+You can add categories since v0.4.
+Taxonomy manager is comming in next release

 ### Why do you require PHP 5.3?

-One of the libraries Gust uses, Flight, requires it.
+PHP 5.3 is not required anymore.
+Since v0.4.0 Gust has the same requirements as WordPress itself.

 ### Are you affiliated with Ghost